AlterTobi/Wayfarer-Extension-Scripts/english.md

 * [Store Appeal Information](https://altertobi.github.io/Wayfarer-Extension-Scripts/wfes-AppealData.user.js)
     - saves your appeal statement in browser storage for future review

-### scripts below this line are not yet updated to work with version 1 and won't work at the moment

 ### Unsupported scripts / scripts in beta state
 These scripts are a quick migration from MrJPGames' Wayfarer Toolkit Scripts.
 They may work or not.
 If you are a developer, have a look at it and fix bugs. :-)